FAQ: HERMS vs RIMS?

 We get asked all the time which is better for heating the mash / wort: HERMS or RIMS?

-This FAQ will provide some information as to why we choose HERMS over RIMS for our Electric Brewery design.
+This FAQ will provide some information as to why we chose HERMS over RIMS for our Electric Brewery design.

 Both HERMS and RIMS add heat to the mash through a separate heat source while the wort is recirculated continuously.
 When properly designed and used, both provide a means to very accurately control mash temperature.
 They are both 'set it and forget it' approaches.